 Untie dock lines and stow them away.
-Push vessel away from dock and shift into desired gear.
+Push vessel away from dock, or utilize the bow thruster to push away (if so equipped), and shift into desired gear.
+(The bow thruster is described in the "Electrical System & Optional Equipment" section.)